bob83/WebAppTest_01/README.md

 ## Usage:
 * WebAppTest 0 or 1.
-0 for no child in post and 1 for adding a child in the post
+0 for no child in post and 1 for adding a child in the post.
+The script will assert if a response code other than a 201 is received

+## To do
+add cli capability to change URL for api tool (easy) add default cli data to tool
+Fix to indent children in post add docopt or other CLI data validation tool